 - Dog chews

-- Duct tape, tarp, sharpie marker, flashlight, batteries, can opener, matches
+- Duct tape, tarp, sharpie marker, flashlight, extra batteries, whistle, can opener, matches

 3. DURING YOUR EVACUATION.
 "IF you have any time, crate your cat(s), place them near exit, leash up dog so you can literally grab and run out the door.
 Stay “as calm” as possible, (NOT easy) your animals will read and take on your emotions.
 Realize your animals will likely be traumatized and may act differently after a disaster, including drastic personality changes." - Advice from Megan Rawie, Camp Fire Survivor and owner of Moose (right)

 4. INSURANCE.
 Displacement is incredibly stressful for everyone.
 If you're able to afford a pet health insurance policy, you'll be ready if your dog injures himself or becomes ill.
 It goes without saying that, to get into housing as quickly as possible, you'll want to buy the best home insurance policy you can afford and commit to keeping it up to date.
 Renters, this is true for you, too.
 We recommend State Farm as a carrier who does not discriminate by breed type.
 Link to: Breed Neutral Insurance Carriers